moeenn/knowledgebase/Programming/Python/ML Tools/Pandas.md

 ---

 #### Aggregate Functions

-Note: Mean value is too heavily affected by the outliers.
-Generally we should use median value as it is a better representative of the data
+**Note**: Mean value is too heavily affected by the outliers.
+Generally we should use median value as it is a better representative of the data.

 ```python
 # get median for a single column